-The Fund makes investments in companies of various market capitalizations (with a focus on smaller companies) that are undervalued, of high quality, and are managed by top management teams with excellent operational and governance records.
+The Fund makes investments in companies of various market capitalizations that are undervalued, of high quality, and are managed by top management teams with excellent operational and governance records.

-As part of its proprietary investment research, the Investment Manager typically considers a company's:
+As part of our proprietary investment research, the Investment Manager typically considers a company's:

-- Track record of allocating capital - Board quality, diversity, independence, and composition - Alignment of incentives for controlling stakeholders, minority shareholders and management - History of protecting minority stakeholder rights, especially in a crisis - Ability to attract and retain talent - Exposure to regulatory, market and other risks - Management of material environmental and social risk - Transparency in non-financial disclosures
+• Track record for allocating capital

+- Board quality, diversity, independence, and composition - Alignment of incentives for controlling shareholders, minority shareholders and management - History of protecting minority stakeholder rights, especially in a crisis - Ability to attract and retain talent - Exposure to regulatory, market and other risks - Management of material environmental and social risk

+Transparency in non-financial disclosures

-To develop a 360-degree view of investee companies, the Investment Manager's due diligence process includes meetings with one or more of the following stakeholders: company management, employees, customers, suppliers, research and civic organizations.
+To develop a 360-degree view of investee companies, our due diligence process includes meetings with one or more of the following stakeholders: company management, employees, customers, suppliers, research and civic organizations.
 This helps the Investment Manager gauge the strength and quality of management teams, as well as the viability of a company's business model.
 The Investment Manager may also consider a company's potential for successfully entering new areas of business by leveraging existing strengths.
-In markets that are rapidly growing and still inherently inefficient, the Investment Manager believes identifying companies with strong corporate governance is essential to helping manage the their clients' investments.
+In markets that are rapidly growing and still inherently inefficient, The Investment Manager believes identifying companies with strong corporate governance is essential to helping manage our clients' investments.

 The Investment Manager's process of assessing governance is holistic and it should be noted that good governance in one market may look different from good governance in another market.
-The Investment Manager does not believe there is a single optimal model of governance as shareholder structures, regulatory environments, and legal frameworks vary across markets.
+The Investment Manager does not believe there is a single optimal model of governance, as shareholder structures, regulatory environments, and legal frameworks vary across markets.
 The Investment Manager focuses on the effectiveness of the structure and whether those structures are in line with best practices, engaging with portfolio companies where there may be deviations from best practice that may enhance shareholder value.